 - Pharmacies that supply drugs for home infusion therapy.
 Home infusion pharmacies service all islands even though they may not be physically located on each island. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, LTC facility (such as a nursing home) has its own pharmacy.
-If you have difficulty getting Part D drugs in an LTC facility, please contact Customer Relations at 1-800-660-4672 (TTY users call 711). - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
-Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network.

-Pharmacies that dispense drugs restricted by the FDA to certain locations or that require special handling, provider coordination, or education on its use.
-To locate a specialized pharmacy, go to your Provider Directory at www.hmsa.com/advantage or call Customer Relations at 1-800-660-4672 (TTY users call 711).
+If you have difficulty getting your Part D drugs in an LTC facility, call Customer Relations at 1-800-660-4672 (TTY users call 711). - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs restricted by the FDA to certain locations or that require special handling, provider coordination, or education on its use.
+To locate a specialized pharmacy, go to your Provider and Pharmacy Directory or call Customer Relations at 1-800-660-4672 (TTY users call 711).